prabhakarlab/MO2GP/tutorials/MPEG7_Dataset.md

 # 3. MPEG-7 Dataset
 Next, we used the widely recognized MPEG-7 Dataset.
 This dataset consists of 70 basic shape categories, with 20 images per category, and is a standard benchmark for evaluating the performance of shape similarity methods.<br>

 Reference:<br>
 https://dabi.temple.edu/external/shape/MPEG7/dataset.html<br>

-The raw imagesof MPEG dataset underwent a preprocessing pipeline to extract the largest contour, following the same method used for our simulation dataset.<br>
+The raw images of MPEG dataset underwent an image preprocessing pipeline to extract the largest contour, following the same method used for Swedish Leaf dataset.<br>
+The contour and label files are available in `data` folder.

-In this tutorial, we will use on a few subset of the MPEG-7 dataset, as visualizing all 70 shape categories simultaneously in a UMAP can be challenging to interpret.<br>
+In this tutorial, we will use a few subset of the MPEG-7 dataset, as visualizing all 70 shape categories simultaneously in a UMAP can be challenging to interpret.<br>
 ## 3a.
 MPEG7 dataset 15 shapes
 ### Load the contour file
 ```python